ml5885/memorization_privacy_and_unlearning/README.md

 This will:

-- Build the Pokemon benchmark from the CSV
+- Build the Pokemon benchmark from the CSV (if it doesn't already exist)
 - Run evaluations with `google/gemma-3-1b-it`, `google/gemma-3-4b-it`, and `google/gemma-3-12b-it`
 - Evaluate on TriviaQA and IFEval
 - Save results to `results/part1_results.csv` and `results/part1_results.json`